 There are public adjusters and there are independent adjusters.
-What’s the difference between the two professionals?
+What’s the difference between the two insurance professionals?
 Is there a difference between a public adjuster and an independent adjuster?
-Today, we’re explaining everything you need to know about the difference between the two.
+Today, we’re explaining everything you need to know about the difference between these two types of insurance adjusters.

 Independent Adjusters Work for the Insurance Company

-Many people think independent adjusters and public adjusters are two words for the same profession.
+Many people think independent adjusters and public adjusters are two titles for the same profession.